xterm-x11/docs/docs/configure.md

 # Configuring XTerm

-This page is under construction.

 Conceptually explain the combination of the X resources, the `.Xresources` file, and the `xrdb` command.

-Make `xrdb -query` the first step of the Configure page (to find out what's there already)

 ## Checking for the .Xresources file

 Make checking (which command? `ls -a .Xresources`?)  for `.Xresources` in the user's home as the first or second step of the Configure page (to check if this file already exists)